ESanchezLozano/GANnotation/training/README.md

 # GANnotation training scripts

 This code is the re-polished version of the training pipeline of GANnotation I developed whilst holding a post-doc position at the University of Nottingham.
+Due to the clean-up, it might be the case that the models trained under this script are not suitable to be tested under the previously released testing code.
+A new testing pipeline will follow up.

 # Data